holgerbrandl/krangl/docs/bier_slides_june2016/krangl_intro.md

 # What's so cool about Kotlin?

 * Runs on the JVM
-* Is extremely good at interoperating with existing java code and libraries.
+* Good at inter-operating with existing java code and libraries.
 * Statically typed (thus far far easier to refactor)
-* Has a bit more evolved type system than Java.
+* Slightly more evolved type system than Java.
-* Is much safer than Java.
-Nullability is a first class compiler level construct - something that helps address a large number of likely defects aka the billion dollar bug).
-There is a lot to write home about here.
+* Nullability is a first class compiler level construct
-* Has a clear system of distinguishing between mutable and immutable structures.
-While it doesn't make an opinionated stand in favour of immutability, it gives you the programmer enough helpful constructs to chart your course down that path.
+* Clear system of distinguishing between mutable and immutable structures
-* Has support for type inference which helps reduce your boiler plate and keeps code shorter
+* Type inference
-* Has a wonderful story to tell in terms of it providing programmers an ability to write extension functions to existing classes (or for that matter even primitives).
+* Ability to write extension functions to existing classes
 * Support for Higher Order Functions, Higher kinded types

 ---
 # Please welcome: `krangl`

 > krangl is a {K}otlin library for data w{rangl}ing.

 * By implementing a grammar of data manipulation, it allows to filter, aggregate and reshape tabular data.
-* More a technology experiment than a libraary for now
+* More a technology experiment than a library for now
 * Covers all major `dplyr` verbs

 ![](.images/repo_snapshot.jpg)